bottkars/pks-jump-azure/README.md

 Pivotal Operations Manager will be installed and configured using Pivotal [om cli](https://github.com/pivotal-cf/om).
 Optionally, PKS will be deployed using [om cli](https://github.com/pivotal-cf/om).
 For that, the Tile and required Stemcell is downloaded automatically.
+## features

+- automated opsman deployment and configuration
+- pks infrastructure paving
+- autopilot for deploying pks
+- certificate generation using selfsigned or let´s encrypt [certificates](#certificates)
+- dns registration of api loadbalancer ip
+- network peering from jumphost to pks networks
+- installation of cf-uaac, bosh cli
+- dns configuration and check

 ## requirements